cloudnull/osa-multi-node-aio/README.rst

     :align: center

 The root password for all VMs is "**cobbler**".
 This password is being set within the pre-seed files under the "Users and Password" section.
-If you want to change this password please edit the preseed files.
+If you want to change this password please edit the pre-seed files.

 Notes
 -----

-The cobbler and pre-seed setup has been implemented using some of the awesome work originally created by James Thorne
+The cobbler and pre-seed setup has been implemented using some of the awesome work originally created by James Thorne.
   * cobbler installation post - https://thornelabs.net/2015/11/26/install-and-configure-cobbler-on-ubuntu-1404.html
   * pre-seeds -- https://github.com/jameswthorne/preseeds-rpc